stefanopagliari/Stefano-Pagliari-Website/public/files/IP2038/IP2038_Assessment_Guidance.md

 ### Selecting Countries
 When analyzing the evolution of the variable of interest across you time, different options are available regarding the data selected.
 In this case, you can:

-- **Key country**: you could focus on how exploring how the selected variable varies across time in one or few specific countries
+- **Key country**: you could focus on how exploring how the selected variable varies across time in a selected number of countries (between 1 and 3)
-- **Global Average/Median**: analyze the evolution on the average level of the variable across time
+- **Global Average/Median**: you could analyze the evolution on the average level of the variable across time
 - **Group countries**: you can group countries  based on certain features, such as their location